By Laura Dolgy (bio below)

 Our editor’s favorite product for the eyes or face or anywhere on the body is the Organic Manuka Skin Soothing Cream.
 Keep in mind this is a creamy balm so it’s very thick and rich and a little goes a long way.
 Some people who are used to light facial lotions, may find this product too heavy and may prefer our next suggestion.

-Gentle and natural is just what is required and that’s why we love Calendula Facial Cream.
+Gentle and natural is just what is required and that’s why we love Calendula Eczema Cream for Face.
 This cream is both gentle and cooling, as it contains both Organic Calendula flowers and Organic Aloe juice.
 It contains Dimethylaminoethanol (DMAE), a natural supplement that is anti-inflammatory in nature and also provides skin firming and anti-aging benefits as well.

 To gently cleanse the eyes and face, be sure to check out this natural Organic Calendula Face Wash.
 Similar to the ingredients in the cream mentioned above, this face wash is gentle with its blend of soothing herbs and will help calm red, inflamed skin.
 It’s also an excellent face wash for extremely sensitive skin.
 The wash and cream work really well together.

 Wet or Dry Wrap Therapy

 If you’re experiencing extremely itchy and inflamed eczema, then you can always try adapting wet or dry wrap therapy for eczema around the eyes.